amaiya/onprem/README.md

 [retrieval augmented generation](https://arxiv.org/abs/2005.11401) or RAG).
-Here, we will use [GPU offloading](https://amaiya.github.io/onprem/#speeding-up-inference-using-a-gpu) to speed up answer generation.
+Here, we will use [GPU offloading](https://amaiya.github.io/onprem/#speeding-up-inference-using-a-gpu) to speed up answer generation using the default model.
 However, the Zephyr-7B model may perform even better, responds faster, and is used in our [example notebook](https://amaiya.github.io/onprem/examples_rag.html).

 ``` python